 setigen that makes it easy to create synthetic narrow-band signals and insert them into real observations for use in evaluating search algorithms and in training computer vision models.

 I graduated from Harvard in May 2018, with a B.A. in Astrophysics and Physics, cum laude in field.
 For my undergraduate thesis project, I worked with Dr. John ZuHone to investigate the effects of magnetic fields on gas dynamics in galaxy cluster mergers using magnetohydrodynamic simulations.
-A paper on this research is currently under review, and the preprint is here.
+This research was published in the Astrophysical Journal, and a preprint is here.

 I love to brainstorm and work on a multitude of personal projects.
 Some highlights are MotivateMeBot, a Twitter bot that makes motivational images every day, and blossom, a Python package that simulates the evolution of a population of organisms.

-Outside of research and personal projects, I enjoy music production and writing my own songs, primarily with Logic Pro X. I love sharks and basically everything about the ocean!
+Outside of research and personal projects, I enjoy perfume making and music production.
+I love sharks and basically everything about the ocean!